hungqng/TicTacToe-PY/README.md

 # TicTacToe-PY
+- This is a Tictactoe game.

-Built With:
+## Built With:
-Python
+1. Python
-Visual Studio Code
+2. Visual Studio Code

-Prerequisites:
+##Prerequisites:
-pygame, numpy
+- pygame, numpy